TeamDev-IP/DotNetBrowser-QuickStart/README.md

  - `--license-key` Required.
 The license key used for launching the application.
  - `--lang` Optional.
 Can be either `csharp` or `vbnet`.
 The default value is `csharp`.
  - `--ui` Optional.
 Can be either `console`, `wpf`, or `winforms`.
 The default value is `console`.

+## Development container

+This repository contains the development container (devcontainer) configuration that can be used to easily create a Linux-based development environment and work with DotNetBrowser there.

+You can use any of the [supported tools](https://containers.dev/supporting) to create a devcontainer and work with it.
+After the container is ready and the post-create command is executed, you can use the steps from the section above to build and run an example.

+*Note*: Linux environments do not support WPF or Windows Forms, so, only the console example can be used in this environment.